Morita Rigidity for Kleene Algebras: Kleene Algebras and Kleene Modules

-Let $K$ be a Kleene algebra, $B$ be a set, and consider the set $K^B$ of functions from $B$ to $K$ endowed with pointwise addition and zero as the constant-zero function.
+\textbf{Function modules.} Let $K$ be a Kleene algebra, $B$ be a set, and consider the set $K^B$ of functions from $B$ to $K$ endowed with pointwise addition and zero as the constant-zero function.
 Define left and right actions of $K$ on $K^B$ by $(am)(b) = a m(b)$ and $(ma)(b) = m(b) a$ for $a \in K$, $m \in K^B$.
 It is immediate that these operations give a $(K, K)$-bimodule structure on $K^B$.
-Moreover, if $B$ is finite, then $K^B$ has the usual finite basis given by characteristic functions for singletons in $B$, and is the free $(K,K)$-bimodule with generators $B$.
+Moreover, if $B$ is finite, then $K^B$ has the usual finite basis given by characteristic functions for singletons in $B$, and hence is the free $(K, K)$-bimodule with generators $B$.
 Forgetting either the right or the left action, it is also the free left and the free right $K$-module with generators $B$.
 One can also restrict from $K^B$ to functions supported on a set in some lattice-ideal for $\powSet(B)$.
-It is easy to see that the finitely-supported elements of $K^B$ form the free $K$-module with generators $B$.
+It is easy to see that the finitely-supported\footnote{So, supported in the ideal of finite sets.} elements of $K^B$ form the free $K$-module with generators $B$.\\